 As a member of the Lippes Mathias Indian Law Practice Team, Bryan concentrates his practice on advising tribal clients on issues ranging from gaming and economic development to self-governance and self-determination, and claims settlement and litigation.

 The Oklahoma Bar Association’s Indian Law Section presented Bryan with the inaugural G. William Rice Award in recognition of his commitment to and excellence in the field of federal Indian law.
-Bryan is an enrolled member of the United Keetoowah Band of Cherokee Indians in Oklahoma and resides in Rockville, MD, with his wife and two daughters who are citizens of the Choctaw Nation of Oklahoma and who are of Chickasaw and Mississippi Band of Choctaw descent.
+Bryan is an enrolled member of the United Keetoowah Band of Cherokee Indians in Oklahoma and resides in Alexandria, VA, with his wife and two daughters who are citizens of the Choctaw Nation of Oklahoma and who are of Chickasaw and Mississippi Band of Choctaw descent.
+Bryan currently serves on the board of Unikusda, an organization dedicated to mentoring Keetoowah youth, and also hosts his own podcast, "Rez Judicata: The Federal Indian Law Podcast."

 ADMITTED TO PRACTICE